 Before writing another word, I had to ask myself a question: does the world need yet another asinine, alphabetical re-evaluation of the most loved, written about and discussed catalogue of music known to the modern world?
 You bet.

-We live in the post-Beatles world, one they helped shape, build and tear down and build again.
-They’re simultaneously here and just far enough over the horizon to take a more dispassionate take on what the hell happened in the sixth decade of the last century.
+We all live in the post-Beatles world.
+The one they helped shape and build, only to tear it all down and start again.
+They’re simultaneously here and just far enough over the horizon to take a more dispassionate look at what on earth happened in the sixth decade of the last century.

-And where best to start a sly-eyed peep into every Beatles song ever released than with their only numerically monikered number?
-Absolutely nowhere, man, that's where.
-An alphabeaticle reassessment of this catalogue will throw up many quirks and foibles, this is only A Beginning.
+So, where better to start a peep into every Beatles song ever released than with their only numerically titled number?
+Absolutely nowhere, man.
+An alphabeaticle reassessment of this catalogue will throw up many quirks and foibles and this is only A Beginning.
 Well, that’s the next song, but you get the gist.

 Don't take my word for it, make your own mind up:

 Recorded in November, 1965, The Beatles were scratching around for a new direction.
 Having long perfected hook-ridden guitar pop, and looking ever more frequently into their rear-view mirror at the approaching deeper-darker stylings of the Stones/Kinks/Who et al as they broke ground into Beatle fan territory, they needed to freshen things up.
 Even though it could be argued that their Help! album of mid-'65 was their pop pinnacle (it's their most slickly produced collection until Abbey Road, 4 years later), the boys were getting bored...and anxious.

 As had been, and would prove to be, many times during their recording career, they looked back over their shoulder into nostalgia to dig around and see if there were any forgotten nuggets of inspiration that could be dusted off and made new again.
 This came to full fruition during 1967's album releases - coinciding with heavy psychedelic drug use and a simultaneous dip in work rate and peak of creativity.